higgsas/higgsas_geo_nodes_manual/docs/deformers.rst

   Tangent vector that rotation will be aligned

 Projection Falloff
-  Falloff of VDM displacment, mostry use when VDM texture scaled outside the mesh
+  Falloff of VDM displacment, mostly usefull when VDM texture scaled larger then the mesh

 ************************************************************